 Total distance= Under 1 mile, 30-45 minutes

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Yellowjacket Area:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Yellowjacket Area:

 Featured Route For Yellowjacket Area